 Any dog, which is seized by a member of the public, is required to return the animal to its owner (if the owner is known) or contact Council to make arrangements for it to be transported to the Animal Holding Facility.
 Any person, who seizes a dog and does not return it to its owner or notify Council, is guilty of an offence, which may incur a fine.

 We don't seize stray, feral or roaming cats.

 We may collect cats by request, if they are appropriately contained.
 A fee may be charged for cats or kittens voluntarily surrendered to the Animal Holding Facility.

 Seized dogs and cats

-Council will house straying animals for 14 days, if the owner of that animal can be identified.
-If the owner cannot be identified, Council will house the straying animal for 7 days.
+We will house straying animals for 14 days, if the owner of that animal can be identified.
+If the owner cannot be identified, we will house the straying animal for 7 days.
 If the animal is not claimed within these time periods, facility staff endeavour to sell the animal or re-home it to a welfare agency, however if unsuccessful, the animal may be euthanased.

 Owners releasing a seized animal will be required to pay a release fee and maintenance fees for the keeping and sustenance of that animal.

 All dogs and cats released, must be microchipped and lifetime registered.